 All degrees schemes within the Cardiff School of Social Sciences put great emphasis on the combination of theory and method that is needed to apply social science work to real world problems.
 Our degree schemes are developed with this in mind and provide a solid foundation in core concepts and methods before moving on to more independent and critical thinking about their application in specific contexts.
 For Education degrees, this progression is accomplished as follows.
-In year one, all students take three core modules:
+In year one, all students take four core modules:

 In years two and three, the themes that were introduced in the first year are developed in more detail.

 There are core modules which all students will study, but you are also able to choose from a selection of modules that provide in-depth instruction in the research interests of academic staff.

 |Social Research Methods||SI0030||20 credits|